3 Days in Kyoto: Walking Guides to Kyoto & Nara

 The temples were very crowded when we went because, as we said before, many Japanese people were paying their hatsu-mōde, or first visit of 2020.
 Historically, a lot of the land around the shrines was privately owned, but has since become open to the public.
 You can easily spend hours walking around the various gardens and pathways, some boasting gorgeous views of the surrounding park and town.
 In short, we can’t recommend Nara enough.

 We almost skipped it, thinking it would be too kitschy and touristy, but it was truly delightful.
 The deer are adorable, and the shrines are a can’t-miss, just as awe-inspiring as the shrines in Kyoto.
+It’s really easy to do self-guided, like we did, or you can book a day tour.
 If you’re visiting Kyoto, Nara is a must!

 Our last night in Kyoto we stayed at Rest Inn Kyoto, also a very no-frills hotel/hostel in the more modern part of Kyoto and near the Tambaguchi JR station.
 While we liked it marginally better than the Uhome, they both were really nothing to write home about.